M\"obius Strip Microlasers: a Testbed for Non-Euclidean Photonics: Spectrum analysis

-Dozens of M\"obius microlasers with various radii and thicknesses were investigated.
-For illustration, Fig.~\ref{fig:manips} shows the measured optical lengths for M\"obius microlasers with radius $R=50~\mu$m and thickness $h=1~\mu$m compared with half the perimeter.
-The obvious disagreement evidences that the lasing modes do not propagate close to the cavity boundary, as WGMs would do.
-On the contrary, the agreement is very good for the geodesic 5a.
-A few geodesics are also consistent with experiments.
-All the corresponding rays are confined in the M\"obius strip by total internal reflection.
+Figure~\ref{fig:manips} shows the measured optical lengths for 12 M\"obius microlasers with radius $R=50~\mu$m and thickness $h=1~\mu$m.
+Their clear disagreement with half the perimeter evidences that the lasing modes do not propagate along the cavity boundary as WGMs would do.
+In contrast, the agreement is very good for the geodesic 5a.
+A few other geodesics are also consistent with the experimental data.
 Some geodesics can be excluded because their length is too short or too long.
-This includes for instance all the geodesics with consecutive reflections on opposite sides, like the one in Fig.~\ref{fig:geodesique}(a).\\
+This includes, for instance, all the geodesics with consecutive reflections on opposite sides, like the one in Fig.~\ref{fig:geodesique}(c).